 A full gap-down occurs when the opening price of the stock is lower than the previous day’s low price.
 In the chart below, the full gap up is depicted by the green arrow and the full gap down is depicted by the red arrow.

 Similarly, a partial gap-up occurs when the opening price is above the previous day’s close but not above the previous day’s high price.
 On the gap-down front, it is when today’s price is below the closing price of yesterday but not below the low of yesterday.
-These four gaps are at the core of gap up and gap down analysis, their interpretation and their application to actual trading.
+These four gaps are at the core of gap up and gap down analysis, their interpretation and their application to actual stock market trading.

 Breakaway gaps and Exhaustion gaps